madmolecularman/MARC_Fall_2020/README.md

 * Meeting activity (50-60 minutes)
 * Wrap-up (20 minutes)

-Check-ins will give scholars the opportunity to update coordinators about what is going on in their programs and how they are doing.
+Check-ins will give trainees the opportunity to update coordinators about what is going on in their programs and how they are doing.
 It will also allow coordinators to communicate

 Warm-up's are meant to help students organize, prioritize, and record their ideas.

 Meeting activities will vary depending on the goals of the session and what trainees would like to accomplish.
 Professional development will be focused on preparing for graduate school applications, summer research experience applications, identifying funding opportunities, writing research abstracts, communicating research, and CV/academic resume building.

-Wrap-up's will be a closing opportunity that will help scholars summarize what work was accomplished in the meeting session and to clarify any support they need moving forward.
+Wrap-up's will be a closing opportunity that will help trainees summarize what work was accomplished in the meeting session and to clarify any support they need moving forward.

 ### Expectations